Gassandrid/ewan.my/content/Thoughts/Absurdism - how to party at the end of meaning.md

 title: Absurdism - how to party at the end of meaning
 ---

-Absurdism, founded by [[Albert Camau]], dictates that we should accept the absurd situation that we as humans are in, that being:
+Absurdism, founded by [[Albert Camus]], dictates that we should accept the absurd situation that we as humans are in, that being:

 > Humanity is doomed to seek purpose in a world that has none to offer